divineprog/MoSyncApps/TwitterReader/Blogposts/TwitterReaderBlog1.md

 ## Overview of the test app

 The TwitterReader app is based on the example app WebViewTwitter, which is shipped with the MoSync SDK.
-The app is a JS/C++ hybrid app that displays Twitter feeds.
+The app is a HTML5/JS app that displays Twitter feeds.

-Here are screenshots of the original version of the app, which is implemented using the jqTouch library.
+Here are screenshots of the original version of the app, which is implemented using the jQTouch library.

 TODO: Add screenshots.

 You enter a Twitter use name, and the recent tweets for that user is displayed on a separate screen.
 You can also save the user name in a list of favourite users, and later use that as a shortcut.
-Favourites are stored on the device in a text file (no method for removing items from the list is currently provided).
+Favourites are stored on the device using HTML5 Local Storage (no method for removing items from the list is currently provided).

 ## In the code